Vegan Hanami essentials

 Price for all of the above: Around ¥650

 Two of the safest and most underrated vegan options at convenience stores in Japan are the shio musubi onigiri and the soft tofu.
-The shio musubi onigiri is perfectly salted and moist.
-The soft tofu is a silky, melt-in-the-mouth pudding with natural sweetness.
-It is only reasonable that they are sold in packs of three because every bite leaves you wanting a little bit more.
-The flavor can also be enhanced with sauce or seasoning, like soy or maple, that can be bought at convenience stores.
+Both can be enhanced with sauces or seasonings, like soy sauce, that you can also buy at convenience stores.

 Ekibenya Matsuri